 - Artificial Neural Networks (ANNs) use gene interactions such as ABCB1 2677G>T/A and CYP3A53 to predict bioavailability and post-transplant problems (e.g., diabetes).

-• AI is revolutionizing the treatment of immunosuppression by fusing clinical knowledge with computational accuracy.
+• AI is revolutionising the treatment of immunosuppression by fusing clinical knowledge with computational accuracy.
 Collaboration between physicians, engineers, and ethicists promises a future in which every transplant patient receives a regimen as unique as their biology, despite ongoing obstacles like data bias and interpretability.

 3. AI in Remote Patient Monitoring

-By continually monitoring patients via AI-driven remote health wearables and Internet of Things devices (IOT), AI has transformed healthcare.
+By continually monitoring patients via AI-driven remote health wearables and Internet of Things devices (IoT), AI has transformed healthcare.
 It uses machine learning to analyse real-time data (such as heart rate, glucose levels, and graft biomarkers) and identify dangers like infections or organ rejection.

 While issues like algorithmic bias and data privacy still exist, the combination of AI and telehealth holds promise for precision, equitable medicine that turns reactive care into a smooth, preventive system that operates in the background of everyday life.